-In Chinese medicine, the blood is a substance that nourishes the body and the muscles.
-All runners, but especially female runners, must make a special effort to conserve and nourish the blood.
-Due to a woman’s monthly cycle and child birth, women can tend to be blood deficient and have to take care when they perform actives that can damage the blood.
+In Chinese medicine, blood is a substance that nourishes the body and the muscles.
+All runners, but especially runners with a menstrual cycle, must make a special effort to conserve and nourish the blood.
+The reason for this is because they have a tendency to be blood deficient and have to take care when they perform actives that can damage the blood.
 As wonderful as running can be, the blood can be depleted by excess sweating and extreme exercise.
 It is critical to eat in a way that nourishes blood as well as getting enough sleep.
 Quality sleep allows the blood to regenerate.

 Red fruits and vegetables are also considered blood tonifying and should be eaten often.
 Beets are known in Chinese Medicine to nourish blood and thereby aid in muscle recovery.
 Beets have been shown to increase endurance in one study involving cyclists.
 When completing In both 4-km and 16-km time trials, the cyclists rode much faster after ingesting the beet juice than without.

 The liver holds the blood and controls the tendons and sinews.
 Eating sour foods can help to keep the sinews supple.
 Pickle juice is an extreme example of this and has been found to reduce cramps and aid in hydration, becoming very popular with high endurance athletes.
 The liver in Chinese medicine is responsible for moving energy (Qi) around the body smoothly.
 When the qi becomes stagnated due to stress, pain or tightness can result.
 Dynamic stretching is great for the tendons and sinews thereby benefits the liver.